IdefaSoft/Emora-Project/README.md

 ## Credits

-This project was mainly inspired by [Sherlock](https://github.com/sherlock-project/sherlock)
+This project was mainly inspired by [Sherlock](https://github.com/sherlock-project/sherlock).
+We sometimes also used [WhatsMyName](https://github.com/WebBreacher/WhatsMyName) to add certain sites.